icpc/ccs-specs/Contest_API.md

 #### POST submissions

-To add submissions one can use the `POST` method on the submissions endpoint.
+To add a submission one can use the `POST` method on the submissions endpoint.
 The `POST` must include a valid JSON object with the same attributes the submission endpoint returns with a `GET` request with the following exceptions: